 Fishing reels are cylindrical devices that you attach to fishing rods.
 They’re used for storing and winding lines.
 Most modern reels can cast long distances with accuracy.

 Fishing reels are the heart of any fishing trip.
 There are many types of fishing reels on the market.
 But it is important that you buy a reel matching your fishing rod.
-For a baitcasting rod, you can check out a matching baitcaster reel here at Best Baitcasting Reels Under 100.
+For a spinning rod, you can check out a matching striped bass fishing reel.

 Fishing lines come in different lengths and weights.
 You can choose the line based on whether you want the line to break, bend or stretch.

 Fishing lines also come in different strengths.
 In most cases, we recommend beginners go for a copolymer or fluorocarbon fishing line.
 It is almost invisible to the bass.